Sumithra-N/Breast-Cancer-Predictions/README.md

 # Breast-Cancer-Predictions

-## bjective:
+## Objective:

 ### The repository is a learning exercise to:

     - Apply the fundamental concepts of machine learning from an available dataset
     - Evaluate and interpret my results and justify my interpretation based on observed data set
-    - Create notebooks that serve as computational records and document my thought process.
+    - Create notebook that serve as computational records and document my thought process.

-## The analysis is divided into six sections, saved in juypter notebooks in this repository
+## The analysis is divided into six sections, saved in juypter notebook in this repository

     1. Collecting the Data
     2. Data Wrangling